-New Zealand's Bert Munro of Invercargill is legendary, the stuff of which movies are made.
-So they did - The World's Fastest Indian.
+New Zealand's Burt Munro of Invercargill is legendary, the stuff of which movies are made.
+So they made two, one of which is The World's Fastest Indian.

 Manufactured by JNZ Manufacturing Ltd at 22 England St, Ponsonby, 1961 to 1963

 Assembled using parts imported from CZ along with locally made exhausts and other components.
 Based on the Czeta 501 and 502 models, some 4000 scooters were built.

 Cecil Walden Wood of Timaru is believed to have built the first petrol engine in New Zealand, in late 1897.